Palak019/netflix_sql_project/README.md

 WHERE prev_year_count IS NOT NULL
 ORDER BY country, release_year DESC;
 ```
+🔍 Insight: Regions with steady content expansion indicate high engagement.
+Netflix should prioritize these areas for future content investments.

 ## 📊 Key Takeaways & Business Recommendations

 ✅ Invest in Regional Content – Expanding into emerging markets like South Korea & Latin America can drive global growth.